reruo321/CPP-Self-Study/Online-Judges-CPP/Programmers/155651/README.md

 There is one thing to add to my trial: we should sort all `book_time`s by its `BOOKING_START_TIME`, in ascending order.
 It will prevent the counter-examples.

 ### Proof for Greedy Algorithm
+How can we prove that greedy algorithm for interval partitioning is optimal?
 </details>